gh-mentor/civitas-091025/specialized-topics-python/inline/bitswap.md

     Array 1: [0b1010, 0b1100, 0b1111]
     Array 2: [0b0110, 0b0011, 0b0000]

-How would you use prompt engineering to generate a transformation procedure in Python that produces the following result for arrays of equal length?
+How would you generate a transformation procedure in Python that produces the following result for arrays of equal length?

     Array 1: [0b0010, 0b0110, 0b0101]
     Array 2: [0b1110, 0b1001, 0b1010]